-Walking and Nordic walking are two of the most effective and enjoyable exercises you can do, so it’s important you don’t let the weather put you off your stride.
-As it rains around 100 days a year in the UK we can’t avoid wet days and it’s wise to invest in a good quality, reliable and attractive waterproof coat.
+Nordic walking is one of the most effective and enjoyable total body workouts you can do, so don’t let the weather put you off your stride!
+As it rains around 100 days a year in the UK we literally can’t avoid wet days, so it’s vital to invest in a good quality, reliable and attractive waterproof coat.

 The Berghaus UK Women’s 3-in-1 Jacket can be used multi ways with their special InterActive zip, plus Berghaus guarantee this jacket will stay waterproof with its Gore-Tex outer and adjustable hood.
 And if you get cold fingers there’s a hand-warmer inner to keep hands toasty.
 It’s a good all-rounder with a money back guarantee.

 If you’re on a budget the North Face Resolve Jacket with it’s Dry-Vent technology gets great reviews.
 It has a mesh lining which gives it good breathability, it’s attractive, sporty and lightweight, but you will need to re-waterproof this at regular intervals depending on usage.
 There’s lots of colours to choose from too, it’s a good buy and we also like that they do a plus size Resolve.

 If you’re going out for short walks and prefer a warmer, longer style of jacket the Berydale Women’s Wind and Waterproof Parka Jacket is lightly insulated, has a generous hood, deep lined pockets and covers the bum to give you that bit more protection.

 It won’t be as waterproof as the hardshell so we’d suggest it’s only for lighter showers, but with its fitted style you’ll look great as you sashay by.